-People engage in illegal and bad activities when they are frustrated with legitimate options.
+People engage in illegal and unethical activities when they are frustrated with legitimate options.
 Lack of opportunity makes them indulge in criminal acts, and their actions make the whole nation look bad.
 Instead of allowing persistent unemployment to continue, the government should increase security in the country and hire youth as security agents.

 Unemployment in Nigeria

 Unemployment is a hot issue in Nigeria, and many people are frustrated with widespread joblessness.
-Unemployment in Nigeria is like a disease that the cure is not yet discovered.
+Unemployment in Nigeria is like a disease for which the cure is not yet discovered.
 According to official statistics, 24% of Nigerians are unemployed.
 These numbers are worse for young people.
 Official Nigerian statistics say 38% of those under 24 are unemployed, but the World Bank estimates this number to be closer to 80%.
 In March 2014, 16 people were killed in stampedes when 500,000 desperate job-seekers rushed to apply for under 5,000 vacancies at the Nigeria Immigration Service.

-Another alternative to solving unemployment issue in Nigeria is through self-discovery.
-Embracing the opportunities offered by the internet is a welcomed idea in solving Nigerians unemployment challenge.
+Another alternative to solving the unemployment issue in Nigeria is through self-discovery.
+Embracing the opportunities offered by the internet is a welcomed idea in solving Nigeria's unemployment problem.
 Among them include application design and online publication.
-Online publication helps in discovering how to write.
-Nigerians can write on Hubpages which is where this article is published.
-People who are interested can signup and the site management will train them on how to use the platform and make money through advertisement placed by merchants.
-This forum does not require any money to start-up and the management directs the writers on how to get paid.
+Online publication helps people develop writing skills.
+Nigerians can write on many different online platforms.
+Many forums do not require any money to start, and the management directs the writers on how to get paid.

 Problems in Nigeria's Educational System and Universities